 A well balanced microbiome supports colon health, helps prevent traveller’s diarrhoea, fights instances of candida overgrowth and may even reduce stress.

-"Probiotic supplements are especially useful when your body's normal bacterial balance is interrupted—which can happen when you're stressed, ill, traveling, or taking antibiotics."
+Probiotic supplements are especially useful when your body's normal bacterial balance is interrupted—which can happen when you're stressed, ill, traveling, or taking antibiotics.

 It refers to the trillions of bacteria you are ‘host’ to - most of which are in your digestive tract or ‘gut’.
 Your microbiome includes ‘good’ bacteria that are literally vital for your health, immune system, digesting food and producing some essential vitamins.

 So a key function of the ‘good’ bacteria is to fight and crowd out the ‘bad’.

-Some 70% of your immune system is located in your gut and the role of the billions of friendly bacteria is to ensure your microbiome is healthy – which in turn keeps you healthy.
+Some 70% of your immune system is located in your gut and the role of the billions of ‘friendly’ bacteria is to ensure your microbiome is healthy – which in turn keeps you healthy.
 See full report here.

 Older people absorb nutrients less effectively from food.
 A healthier microbiome may help support better nutrient absorption.

-However, because beneficial bacteria colonies do not last for ever, we do encourage a 60-capsule course of MicroBiotic Plus 3 times a year.
+However, because beneficial bacteria colonies do not last for ever, we do recommend a 60 capsule course of MicrobioticPlus 3 times a year.

-Even so, your best health depends on having a range of good bacterial strains, so an occasional boost from a multi-strain supplement could still help to support a healthy microbiome.
+If you are one of the rare people who eats fermented vegetables (like sauerkraut, kefir, miso, tempeh and unpasteurised cheese), every few days, the answer is probably no. Even so your best health depends on having a range of good bacterial strains, so an occasional boost from a multi-strain supplement could still help to support a healthy microbiome.

 Probiotics may be the ‘stars’ of gut health – but stars need support.

-Prebiotic-rich foods include avocados, peas, wholegrain breads, asparagus, beans, lentils, chickpeas, allium vegetables like garlic, onion, leeks, artichokes, chicory, bananas, apples with skins on, oats and intriguingly dandelion leaves.
+A truly healthy microbiome needs an average of about 8 grams of prebiotics a day to feed the probiotics.
+Prebiotic rich foods include avocados, peas, wholegrain breads, asparagus, beans, lentils, chickpeas, allium vegetables like garlic, onion, leeks, artichokes, chicory, bananas, apples with skins on, oats and intriguingly dandelion leaves.